Gera1313/employee-tracker/README.md

 ## Notes

+Updates:
-Will work on this project and fix the issues.
+Feb 12, 2024: Will work on this project and fix the issues.

 ## Usage